MahdiSaber/ImagePublisherWebService/README.md

-# ImagePublisherWebService
+# Image Publishing Webservice
-A prototype of my web service for publishing images.
-This Project has been done as part of my Object Oriented Software Construction(OOSC) course at RWTH-Aachen University.
+This project has been done as part of my Object Oriented Software Construction Course in RWTH-Aachen.
+The main goal of this project is to develop a Web service using JAX-RS for publishing images with respect to HATEOS concepts regarding good design.In addition to the backend, I have developed a client application to interact with the web service.

+All in all, please contact me if you have any further requests/questions.

+© Mahdi Saber